 Our designated member of staff for safeguarding (DSL) is Mrs Claire Rowley, our Acting Headteacher.
 Miss Elliman, our Assistant Headteacher, is deputy safeguarding lead (Deputy DSL).

-Our governor with responsibility for safeguarding is Ms Nayna Ahmed.
+Our governors with responsibility for safeguarding are Mr John McMaster and Ms Nayna Ahmed.

 Further information about Kent safeguarding procedures are available at http://www.kent.gov.uk/education-and-children/protecting-children.

 The Prevent Duty aims to prevent young people from being radicalised by, for example, far right extremists or religious extremists.

 In school we have a duty to care for the children and take note of any child who is at risk of radicalisation, regardless of their background.
 We also have to take steps to help prevent children being exposed to extremist ideas.
 Our overriding concern is that children feel safe and also express tolerance towards all cultures and religions, even when personal views may be different.